MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 |Linux|/usr/lib64/microsoft-deployr/9.0.1/Microsoft.DeployR.Server.WebAPI/ |/usr/lib64/microsoft-deployr/9.0.1/Microsoft.DeployR.Server.BackEnd/|

 *<small> where `<MRS_home>` is the path to the Microsoft R Server installation directory on the compute node.
 To find this path, enter `normalizePath(R.home())` in your R console.</small>

+### Asynchronous Batch Sizes

+For asynchronous batch executions, you can specify the maximum number of operations a single caller can execute in parallel during a specific asynchronous job.
+By restricting single batch executions in this way, you can avoid or minimize resource exhaustion by a single user.

+This value is defined in `"MaxNumberOfThreadsPerBatchExecution"`  property in the `appsettings.json` on the web node.
+If you have multiple web nodes, we recommend you set the same values on every machine.

 ### Availability